Approved for 3 college credits through the American Council on Education

 8 Weeks of learning material

-Approved for 36 WITS CECs and 3.6 IACET and BOC CEUs.
+Approved for 36 WITS CECs and 3.6 IACET CEUs.
 This course is recommended for 3 undergraduate level academic credits by the American Council on Education.

 Registered students receive discounts for online study tools and practice exams.
 Students who do not pass the course the first time can retake the course and re-test for a reduced fee of $75 for the written or practical exam.